Shashi1a/course3_project/codeBook.md

 Each of the feature is measured along three (X,Y,Z) axis and also has mean and standard deviation value.

-Along with feature we have label(Activity_Name) and subject id.
+Along with feature we have y(Activity_Name).
-    Activity_Name
-    Subject
+        Numerical value     Activity Name
+        1                   WALKING
+        2                   WALKING_UPSTAIRS
+        3                   WALKING_DOWNSTAIRS
+        4                   SITTING
+        5                   STANDING
+        6                   LAYING

+There are total 30 subjects so subject id starts from 1 and ends at 30.

 The task we want to achieve is combine features, label and subject ids for each